-- Are accessible to all students; - Are appealing and attractive to children; - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-(The District offers reimbursable school meals that meet USDA nutrition standards.) - Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques: - Whole fruit options are displayed in attractive bowls or baskets (instead of chaffing dishes or hotel pans) - Sliced or cut fruit is available daily - Daily fruit options are displayed in a location in the line of sight and reach of students - All available vegetable options have been given creative or descriptive names - Daily vegetable options are bundled into all grab and go meals available to students - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - White milk is placed in front of other beverages in all coolers - Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas - A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.) - Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas - Student artwork is displayed in the service and/or dining areas - Daily announcements are used to promote and market menu options - Menus will be posted on the District website or individual school websites, and will include nutrient content and ingredients as available - Menus will be created/reviewed by Erin Miller, CNP Coordinator and Registered Dietitian. - School meals are administered by a team of Child Nutrition professionals. - The District child nutrition program will accommodate students with special dietary needs.
+- Are accessible to all students; - Are appealing and attractive to children: - Are served in clean and pleasant settings; - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
+(The District offers reimbursable school meals that meet USDA nutrition standards.) - Menus will be posted on the District website or individual school websites, and will include nutrient content and ingredients as available - Menus will be created/reviewed by Erin Miller, CNP Coordinator and Registered Dietitian. - School meals are administered by a team of Child Nutrition Professionals.

+The District child nutrition program will accommodate students with special dietary needs.